|Region||High Wood Country|

 |Built||6 Kindle 379 LE|

-This Pyramid of Power sits on towering ridge overlooking the twisted forest of Diornaith.
-The other three sides of the pyramid face into the Taurquion, a forest of this Pyramid's making.
-Called the Pyramid of Nature, it is at the heart of Taurelin.
-It is well-camouflaged with trunks, thickets and vines growing from its surface.
-It is itself a living organism like all the Pyramids of Power, gaining sustenance from the environment around it.
-The Taurquion and the Tendrils are a product of this woodsy pyramid, and Diornaith just one of its side effects.
+This Pyramid of Power sits near the heart of the Taurquion, a forest of its own making.
+Called the Pyramid of Nature, well-camouflaged with trunks, thickets and vines growing from its surface, it is itself a living organism like all the Pyramids of Power, gaining sustenance from the environment around it.

 The Lith-Crillion designed this pyramid as a vessel to harness the energy of nature.
 The drawing of this energy comes at the expense of another area, somewhere near, or even somewhere distant like on another world.
 This makes a verdant landscape near the pyramid, and a wasteland on the draining end.

 In 323, an Angrod detachment entered this pyramid.
 Only one of this group survived, a wood elf named Krivian.
 Warped by the Pyramid's power, he became a Pyrmidian Ghoul, a warden of the Pyramids of Power.
 Many times the Angrods tried to get back in this ancient Lith-Crillion structure.
 They were halted, driven back by the Pyramid's security measures, dense thickets, hostile vines and the spawning of predatory plants and rapidly growing fungal-treant guards.
 The Angrods suffered badly, losing many to the Pyramid's guardians, a patrol disappearing without a trace or a loner taking care of business, abducted by the forest around them.
 Then there were the reports of ghouls, their former comrades were now hunting them.
 It would be learned much later that the sentient Pyramid was building a garrison for security and maintenance; a trait of all the Pyramids of Power.